Hypfer/Valetudo/docs/_pages/installation/midea.md

 If you're seeing `OTP Password:`, then you're on the happy path.
 Otherwise, it's the unhappy path.

-Which one you will get depends on the model of robot and the installed firmware version, meaning that it may change if the firmware is updated.
+Which one you will get depends on the model of robot and the installed firmware version, meaning that it may change if the firmware has been updated.
+As always with this kind of hardware hacking, every firmware update has the potential to come with new locks, meaning that you should **not ever** update using the vendor app/cloud.

 ### Step 2: Building the update package